Find Activities Attractions in , search things to do and see in your holiday location with Tourism Caloundra.

 In 2013 all of the original 20 year old cypress pine trees in the hedge maze were replaced with over 1000 of Sunshine Coast’s favourite plant, the lilly pilly.
 The hedge maze was closed for nearly 2 years and in March 2015 is was re-opened to the public and looks amazing!

 Whilst the hedge maze is the main attraction at Bellingham Maze, it is certainly not the only attraction.
 Bellingham Maze also has a wooden maze, a tyre maze, a rope maze and some other aMAZEing activities for you to enjoy.
 Did you know Bellingham Maze also has an 18 hole mini golf course, which is a par 2 course suitable to all ages?
-They also have a café where you can enjoy a coffee, a cold drink or something to eat, without having to pay any maze entry fee.
+There’s also a delightful garden café where you can enjoy a coffee, a cold drink or something to eat, without having to go into the maze or play mini golf if you’re only wanting a pleasant cafe experience.
 The puzzle shop at Bellingham Maze stocks a unique range of brain teasing metal and wooden puzzles – all with instructions enclosed.
 A selection of puzzles are also on the tables at the café for customers to try.
 The shop has an affordable range of toys and puzzles to purchase, suitable for all budgets and caters for kids with their own pocket money.

 A visit to Bellingham Maze is certainly a great way to stretch your mind, stretch your legs and have some outdoor brain-teasing fun.
 Bellingham Maze is suitable for all ages, attracting families, couples, groups, parties, school excursions and many more.
 Don’t miss out on the fun!